War in Darfur: 2021

-On 5 April, fresh tribal clashes erupted in West Darfur’s El Geneina, which led to the death of at least 40 people, the United Nations revealed.During the three days of clashes, at least 58 people were also said to have been injured, according to the VOA News.
-Later in the evening, Sudan’s defense council declared a state of emergency and also deployed troops to the troubled region of West Darfur state.
+On 5 April, fresh tribal clashes erupted in West Darfur's El Geneina, which led to the death of at least 40 people.
+During the three days of clashes, at least 58 people were also said to have been injured, according to the VOA News.
+Later in the evening, Sudan's defense council declared a state of emergency and also deployed troops to the troubled region of West Darfur state.

-As of 6 April, the West Darfur State Doctors' Committee reported that the death toll had reached 50, with 132 others injured, according to the Middle East Online.
-According to the UN, reports suggest that there has been the destruction of humanitarian facilities, civilian lives, including women and children, during the violence in the region.
-Also, the decision to declare a state of emergency in the region was applauded by the UN envoy for Sudan, Volker Peretz and he urged the government to ensure the protection of humanitarian organizations, so as to provide services to the victims of the violence.
+As of 6 April, the West Darfur State Doctors' Committee reported that the death toll had reached 50, with 132 others injured.
+According to the UN, reports suggest that there has been the destruction of humanitarian facilities, during the violence in the region.
+Also, the decision to declare a state of emergency in the region was applauded by the UN envoy for Sudan, Volker Perthes and he urged the government to ensure the protection of humanitarian organizations, so as to provide services to the victims of the violence.

-On 7 April, 37 more deaths were recorded by the Sudanese doctors’ committee in West Darfur, increasing the total death toll to 87, according to Al Jazeera.
+On 7 April, 37 more deaths were recorded by the Sudanese doctors' committee in West Darfur, increasing the total death toll to 87.

-On 8 April, the governor of the West Darfur state, Mohamed Abdallah Douma stated in a news conference that at least 132 people had been killed during the days of unrest in the state.
-However, the Western Darfur State Doctors Committee has placed the death toll to be at least 125 during the sixth day of tribal clashes consecutively, with 208 others wounded, according to CNN.
+On 8 April, the governor of the West Darfur, Mohamed Abdallah Douma stated in a news conference that at least 132 people had been killed during the days of unrest in the state.
+However, the Western Darfur State Doctors Committee has placed the death toll to be at least 125 during the sixth day of tribal clashes consecutively, with 208 others wounded.

 The UN has called on the authorities to ensure that citizens are protected and that an immediate investigation of the clashes is launched.
 They also maintained that all the perpetrators of the violence must be held responsible, in order to attain justice for those affected during the clashes, including immediate deployment of security forces to the region.

-On 12 April, following several days of violence in West Darfur that led to the death of at least 144 people, the leader of Sudan reportedly visited the region, according to ABC News.
-Meanwhile, the head of the ruling sovereign council, Gen. Abdel-Fattah Burhan, including high-ranking security and military officials, also visited the provincial capital of West Darfur, Genena, where they held separate talks with the Arab Rizeigat and the non-Arab Masalit tribes.
-After the visit made by the Khartoum delegation, the Dar Masalit Displaced People expressed their refusal to accept the result of the mediation headed by El Burhan.
+On 12 April, following several days of violence in West Darfur that led to the deaths of at least 144 people, chairman of the ruling Transitional Sovereignty Council, Abdel Fattah al-Burhan, along with high-ranking security and military officials, visited Geneina, capital of West Darfur, where they held separate talks with the Arab Rizeigat and the non-Arab Masalit tribes.
+After the visit, the Dar Masalit Displaced People expressed their refusal to accept the result of the mediation headed by al-Burhan.
 They blamed the paramilitary Rapid Support Forces for the unrest in the region.